 - Exchange programmes with universities in Asia (for example China - funded by the DAAD, India, Indonesia, and South Korea)

 - European exchange programme ERASMUS

-The Faculty of Economic Sciences is offering two double degree programmes with the master's programme in Development Economics:
+The Faculty of Business and Economics is offering two double degree programmes with the master's programme in Development Economics:

 - Double degree programme in cooperation with the Italian University of Florence.
-Students can earn the degrees "M.A. in Development Economics" (Göttingen) and "M.Sc. in Economics and Development" (Florence).
+Students can earn the degrees "MSc in Development Economics" (Göttingen) and "MSc in Economics and Development" (Florence).